REST API

 How to do automatic retries with supabase-js

-Learn how to add automatic retries to your Supabase API requests using fetch-retry.
+Learn how to configure automatic retries for your Supabase API requests.

 To get started, ensure you have both supabase-js and fetch-retry installed in your project: